ncy-xing/PairWise-Poetry-Writer/README.md

 ### Model design

 The generation model is based on my research with Prof. Abhilasha Kumar in the [lexicon lab](https://thelexiconlab.github.io/) at Bowdoin College.
-Specifically, it was inspired by the Connector word search task (Kumar et al., 2021).
-In this task, a person is given two different words and must find one word that describes them (e.g., we can describe the words "dog" and "cat" with the word "pet").
-Since the basis of metaphor (and poetry) is finding connections between two elements, the Connector task would be a fitting method  to incorporate intelligence into the PairWise system.
-Per the evaluation of general intellect developed by Jordanous (2013), the system displays general intellect by organizing its processes to resemble human cognition in the Connector task.
+Specifically, I was inspired by the Connector word search test.
+In this test, a person is given two different words and must find one new word that describes both of them (e.g., "dog" & "cat" --> "pet").
+This test requires a unique kind of human thought, and finding how humans link two words together has greater applications in psychology research (Kumar et al., 2021).

+Incidentally, there is another human task that involves finding connections between different words--poetry!
+A key part of poetry involves *connecting* concepts through metaphors.
+Thus, this PairWise Poetry writer is a good way of showing how the Connector word search test in action.

 ### Program design